-Trustees are responsible for reporting all dividends, monies or gains from the trust on the 1041 and report the income each beneficiary receives from the trust on Schedule K-1s.
-Each beneficiary receives a copy of the K-1 and uses it to report income distributions on her 1040, as well as attaching Schedule E, Supplemental Income and Loss form.
+Each beneficiary receives a copy of Form K-1 and uses it to report income distributions on her 1040, as well as attaching Schedule E, Supplemental Income and Loss form.
 The beneficiary pays taxes at her tax rate.
 Bear in mind, if the income from the trust is significant, it can bump the beneficiary into a higher tax bracket.
 Most tax advisers recommend using a professional tax preparer, especially if the beneficiary has never completed this type of tax return.

 - Thinkstock/Stockbyte/Getty Images